Main

 CHARACTER

-English Staffordshire bull terrier, just like any other bull-type terrier breed, is surrounded by a bunch of myths starting from a classic story about its fighting past and up to the modern image of a nanny dog.
+English Staffordshire bull terrier, just like any other bull-type terrier breed, is surrounded by a bunch of myths starting from a classic story about its fighting abilities and up to the modern image of a nanny dog.
 However, the real essence of a Staffordshire bull terrier is somewhere in the middle

 main /